mdzahidul-islam/5G_Coverage_Analysis/README.md

 # Report

-For a detailed analysis and comprehensive results, please refer to the attached project report.
+For a detailed analysis and comprehensive results, please refer to the attached ['project report'](./Project_report.pdf).

 # Requirements